-Mel is Director of Finance across a number of church related entities - the Diocesan Board of Finance, Cathedral, Thrive Together Birmingham, together with the Diocesan Board of Education and the current umbrella trust for sponsored diocesan school academies, The Diocese of Birmingham Educational Trust (DBET).
-She is a member of the DBET Academy Finance and Scrutiny Committee, with oversight for school financial management and audit effectiveness.
+Mel is Director of Finance across a number of church related entities - the Diocesan Board of Finance, Cathedral, Thrive Together Birmingham, the Diocesan Board of Education and the previous umbrella trust for sponsored diocesan school academies, The Diocese of Birmingham Educational Trust (DBET).
+She is a member of the BDMAT Finance and Resources Committee, with oversight for school financial management and audit effectiveness.
 She also provides financial governance and management training to governing bodies/accounting officers and school business managers.

 Mel is Foundation Governor for the Queen Mary's Grammar School, Walsall (Academy Trust) and member of the Business Committee, with a remit covering school property and finance and with delegated oversight of the internal and external audit process.
-This Trust is in the process of forming a Multi Academy Trust for which she will be a Board member.
+This Trust recently formed a Multi Academy Trust for which she is a Board member.
 Mel is also a Trustee Director of the charity 'Writing West Midlands' and chairs its Finance Committee.